JEK-III/DataPubSurvey/SurveyPaperScrap.md

 * *Kim (2012) \cite{kim_insitutional_2012} interviewed 25 researchers about data sharing.
 * *Scaramozzino (2012) \cite{scaramozzino_study_2012} survey of 131 tenure-track faculty at a teaching-oriented university (Cal Poly)
 * reports
-* *RIN report based on >100 "detailed interviews with researchers across 8 subject areas" addresses data publciation explicitly \cite{swan_share_2008}
+* *RIN report based on >100 "detailed interviews with researchers across 8 subject areas" in UK addresses data publciation explicitly \cite{swan_share_2008}
 * *Assessing the Future Landscape of Scholarly Communication: 160 interviews over 7 fields, covers lots of topics, but data sharing is in there \cite{harley_assessing_2010}
 * *"The Scientific Method in Practice: Reproducibility in the Computational Sciences"\cite{stodden_scientific_2010}